telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md

 * gmock:          1.5 (needed for unit testing only)

 For those libraries that are cloned repositories, I myself keep all repositories in a directory I call *git* directly under my home directory: `~/git`.
+For this guide to work, you will need to do the same.
-This guide follows that example, so, let's start by creating the directory for repositories:
+So, let's start by creating the directory for repositories:

 ```bash
 mkdir ~/git